inab/rd-connect-user-management/INSTALL-API.md

 	* You have to put next Apache configuration block inside de VirtualHost definition, in order to enable the API handler at `/RDConnect-UserManagement-API`:

 		```
+		ScriptAlias "/RDConnect-UserManagement-API" "/home/rdconnect-rest/RDConnect-UserManagement-REST-API/user-management.cgi"
+		<Directory /home/rdconnect-rest/RDConnect-UserManagement-REST-API>
 			# This line is needed if you locally installed the Perl modules needed
 			SetEnv PERL5LIB /home/rdconnect-rest/perl5/lib/perl5

-		ScriptAlias "/RDConnect-UserManagement-API" "/home/rdconnect-rest/RDConnect-UserManagement-REST-API/user-management.cgi"
-		<Directory /home/rdconnect-rest/RDConnect-UserManagement-REST-API>
+			# This one is needed to remove a Perl warning
+			SetEnv HOME /home/rdconnect-rest

 			AllowOverride None
 			SetHandler cgi-script
 			Options ExecCGI SymLinksIfOwnerMatch